gkorpal/gkorpal.github.io/_pages/article-list.md

 {% include base_path %}

-Following are some of the articles that I would recommend reading.
+Following are some of the mathematics articles that I would recommend reading.
 The inspiration for this list came from the anthologies like [Who Gave You the Epsilon?
 And Other Tales of Mathematical History](https://www.maa.org/press/maa-reviews/who-gave-you-the-epsilon-and-other-tales-of-mathematical-history) and [Biscuits of Number Theory](https://www.maa.org/press/maa-reviews/biscuits-of-number-theory).

 One might need university library membership to access some of these articles (or use the power of internet).
 I have arranged the articles in reverse chronological order (from latest to the oldest).